 Stigma Prevents People From Getting Help

 Unfortunately, stigma and shame often prevent people from openly discussing their use of substances.
 Secrecy and denial, even in the most advances stages of addiction, make understanding and dealing with the stages of abuse and addiction much harder.
 The perception in the past has been that drug abusers are homeless people, but that is not the case.
 People of all ages and economic levels abuse substances and become addicted.

-How Does Drug Abuse Start
+How Does The Abuse Start

 “Use of favorite substances escalates as changes in the brain occur and a dependence develops.”

-Medications, both over the counter and prescription medicines, as well as caffeine, alcohol, tobacco and sugar are all substances that can be abused and become addictive, just like marijuana, heroin and other illegal drugs.
-People often start using painkillers, or alcohol or even over the counter medications to stop symptoms and feel better.
+Medications, both over the counter and prescription medicines, as well as caffeine, alcohol, tobacco and sugar are all substances that can be abused.
+They can become addictive, just like marijuana, heroin and other illegal drugs.
+People often start using painkillers, or alcohol or even over the counter medications to numb symptoms and feel better.
 Foods and other substances, alcohol especially, are used for recreation.
 Tolerance is also a factor in drug abuse, which means that over time more of the substance is required more to get the same “good” feeling or high.
 Drug abuse is commonly seen as the second stage after any substance use begins.
 The third stage is addiction, when people can’t stop and continue escalating use even in the face of catastrophic consequence

 The Consequences of Drug (or Substance Abuse)